mthornton1133/comp423-course-notes/docs/tutorials/rust-setup.md

 ## Part 3: Creating Your Rust Project:
 1. In the terminal below you should see the Rust version.
 Next we need to create our Rust Project.
 In the terminal type the following code:
 ```
-cargo new hello-comp423 –vcs none
+cargo new hello-comp423 --vcs none
 cd hello-comp423
 ```
 2. Navigate to the `src/main.rs` file and open it.
 Change the contents of the `println` function to say “Hello COMP423”